Thursday, 30 June 2022

 4. Gurdwara Lalkurti

 Almost nothing is known about this gurdwara, which is located in Lalkurti, Rawalpindi.
-As the name suggests, it was developed by the British Army in the 19th century and even after independence remained an important part of cantonment area.
-It is a simple house, unlike traditional gurdwaras.
-It was probably used by the Sikh servicemen in the British Army.
-A Hindu temple also exists close by.
-The gurdwara was close at the time and nobody knew who controls this property.
-The temple is also not accessible.
-The gurdwara is located at 33°34'57.21"N, 73° 3'28.42"E
+As the name suggests, the area was developed by the British Army in the 19th century and, even after independence, remained an important part of the cantonment.
+The gurdwara is a simple house, unlike traditional gurdwaras, and was probably used by Sikh servicemen in the British Army.
+A Hindu temple also exists nearby.
+When I visited, the gurdwara was closed and nobody knew who controlled the property.
+The temple was also not accessible.
+The gurdwara is located at 33°34'57.21"N, 73°03'28.42"E.

 A gurdwara in Lalkurti, Rawalpindi.
 (27.01.2022.)